 Also:

-What do believers need to remember as we share the gospel with our friends and family?
+What do believers need to remember when sharing the gospel with friends and family?

 Today’s Readings: